Ulcerating cancer wounds

 - the type of cancer

-This is a combination of chemotherapy and a small electrical current.
-It can help to control the growth of the cancer and may reduce bleeding, pain and discharge from an ulcerating wound.
+Electrochemotherapy is a combination of chemotherapy and a small electrical current.
+It can help to control the growth of the cancer.
+It may reduce bleeding, pain and discharge from an ulcerating wound.
 A low dose of chemotherapy is injected into the tumour or into a vein (intravenously).
 An electrical pulse is then given directly to the cancer cells using an electrode.
 The electrical pulse helps the chemotherapy get into the cancer cells.
 Once inside the cancer cells, the chemotherapy destroys them.
 The treatment can be repeated if needed.
 Electrochemotherapy is not widely available.
-Your doctor or specialist nurse will be able to give you more information about this treatment if it is suitable for you.
+Your doctor or specialist nurse can give you more information about this treatment if it is suitable for you.

 Some cancers, such as breast cancer, can be encouraged to grow by certain hormones.
 Hormonal therapies reduce the level of hormones in the body or block their action.
-This can help slow the growth of the cancer and help improve symptoms.
+This can slow the growth of the cancer and help improve symptoms.
+It may take some time before any improvement is seen with the wound.

 Depending on the size and position of the tumour, it may be possible to remove part or all of it with an operation.
+You may need a skin graft.
+This is when skin is taken from another part of the body to cover the area where the tumour was removed.
 Because ulcerating wounds often cause damage to blood vessels, there can be a risk of bleeding and an operation is not always possible.
-Your doctor can discuss with you whether surgery is possible in your situation.
+Your doctor can discuss with you whether surgery is an option.

 - your specialist cancer nurse